mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

                      - type: date                                       # click in the textfield opens a datepicker
                        title: favorite Date                             # Label (optional)
                        name: date_favorite                              # data table
-                       dateFormat: yy-mm-dd                           # date format (ISO8601)
-                       value: "2020-02-29"                              # define a start value for the datepicker (optional)

 Helptexts to the form-elements (attribute infotext)
 ---------------------------------------------------